 - Before and after sexual activity keeps the genital and kidney areas clean and clean.
 Discard urine before sexual activity and after sexual activity and drink a glass of water immediately after intercourse.

 - Women should wear only cotton organ wear (underpants) which are helpful for air circulation. don’t use tight-fitting (tight) paint and nylon underwear.

 - Repeated urethral infection after sexual intercourse in women is often effectively prevented by taking one dose of an antibiotic after sexual contact.
 In urethral infection, it’s vital to require more water.

 In patients with urinary infections, excessive amounts of water are recommended.

 Some patients have very high vomiting thanks to a kidney infection.
 They also got to tend a bottle of glucose by hospitalization.
 Take appropriate medicine to scale back fever and pain.
 Use a hot pad to scale back pain.
-As far as possible, avoid alcohol, smoking, oil-chili food, because they cause irritation within the bladder. it’s important to follow all preventive measures of urethral infection.
+As far as possible, avoid alcohol, smoking, and oil-chili food, because they irritate the bladder. it’s important to follow all preventive measures for urethral infection.